annahung31/LLM-paper-list/README.md

 # LLM-paper-list
-There are many papers related to LLM emerge every week.
-So I created this paper list to collect papers that I'm interested in.
+There are many papers and blogs related to LLM emerge every week.
+So I created this list to collect papers that I'm interested in.
 This list was created on Oct.
 23, 2023, so some important papers before this date might be missed.

 ## Models